midwest-repair/Reverse-Engineering/Microsoft/Xbox One X/README.md

 The current process of setting up scanning for eventually getting a gerberfile

 * Due to my inexperience currently, I accumulated 5 donor boards all being the same revision (002)
-* Remove all componets from MB
+* Remove all componets from MB with preheater set to 200C and hot air station
 * Using MagnaStrip 500 to remove silkscreening
 * Send MB to a photographer that specializies in high DPI scanning for photos
 * Start delayering process.
 Research is showing the basic sanding method of being the most effective and cheapest.
 Given there's likely 12 layers in this board, it'll be a hell of a process in getting each layer done, then sending to a scanning company for images.